 Mahammad Amin Rasulzade is known as the father of modern Azerbaijan.
 He worked for most of his life to achieve Azerbaijani independence, participating in the 1905 and 1917 Revolutions and spending considerable time in exile for his actions.
 He advocated for social democratic as well as pan-Turkic and pan-Islamist policies.
 As head of the Azerbaijani National Council, he declared the Azerbaijan Democratic Republic independent in 1918.
 Having achieved his end, he retired from politics to teach literature at Baku State University, the founding of which he helped organize with funding from philanthropist Hajji Zeynalabdin Taghiyev.
 When the Soviets invaded in 1920, he was forced back into exile and resumed his political struggle until his death in 1955.
 His legacy is somewhat complicated in that he worked at various times with the Bolsheviks, Nazis, Americans, and others in his attempts to secure an independent Azerbaijan.
 However, he is remembered primarily for his long fight for independence.
 His words when founding the Azerbaijani state in 1918, “The flag once raised shall never fall,” are still a rallying cry for many.
 Baku State University now carries his name.

 Heydar Aliyev served from 1993 to 2003 as Azerbaijan’s third president after the collapse of the USSR.
 He stabilized the country during a period of severe political turmoil, economic collapse, and conflict, particularly during the First Nagorno-Karabakh War.
 He pushed through major constitutional and economic reforms, including bringing in massive foreign investment to the energy sector, laying the groundwork for Azerbaijan’s rapid oil-driven economic development.
-He fostered excellent relations with both the west and Russia, marking a major turning point in Azerbaijan’s post-soviet modernization and integration into the global economy.
-He died of heart complications in 2003 and is now remembered with statues, a flower festival held to coincide with his birthday each year, and multiple buildings, streets, and institutions named for him, including Baku International Airport and the country’s largest mosque.
+He fostered excellent relations with both the West and Russia, marking a major turning point in Azerbaijan’s post-soviet modernization and integration into the global economy.
+He died of heart complications in 2003 and is now remembered with statues, a flower festival held to coincide with his birthday each year, and multiple buildings, streets, and institutions named for him, including Baku International Airport, the country’s largest mosque, and a major new cultural center.
 He continues to be officially celebrated in Azerbaijan as the “National Leader” who set the course for the country to its present standing.

 Historical Events

-The Azerbaijan Democratic Republic (1918-1920) was the Russian empire collapsed as the first secular democratic republic in the Muslim world.
-The parliamentary republic adopted a constitution that championed democracy, equality, and civil rights.
+The Azerbaijan Democratic Republic (1918-1920) was formed as the Russian empire collapsed.
+It was the first secular democratic republic in the Muslim world.
+Its constitution championed democracy, equality, and civil rights.
 It was one of the few countries that granted women the right to vote and hold office.
 It founded the region’s first modern university, Baku State, in 1919 and successfully brought investment to its oil industry while rapidly gaining international recognition.
-However, it was weakened ethnic tensions, a war with newly independent Armenia over disputed borders, and threats from the Ottoman Empire, Qajar Empire, and Russia.
+However, it was weakened by ethnic tensions, a war with newly independent Armenia over disputed borders, and threats from the Ottoman Empire, Qajar Empire, and Russia.
 The Soviet Red Army invaded and dissolved the republic in April of 1920.
-Nevertheless, the short-lived Azerbaijan Democratic Republic is seen as the first truly independent, modern Azerbaijani state – and one that showed Azerbaijanis as forward- and westward-facing.
-The modern Republic of Azerbaijan, founded August 30, 1991 with the collapse of the USSR, is seen as a continuation of this initial government.
+Nevertheless, the short-lived Azerbaijan Democratic Republic is seen as the first truly independent, modern Azerbaijani state – and one that showed Azerbaijanis as forward and westward facing.
+The modern Republic of Azerbaijan, founded August 30, 1991, after declaring independence from the USSR, is seen as a continuation of this initial government.
 Together, they represent a dedication to self-determination and independent governance.
 To emphasize this continuity, the modern Republic of Azerbaijan celebrates its Independence Day on May 28th, the day the Azerbaijan Democratic Republic declared independence from the Russian Empire.

 Wars with Armenia (1918-1920, 1988-1994, 2016, 2020, 2023) have largely defined Azerbaijan’s recent development.
 At the borderlands of various empires for most of history, the peoples of the Caucasus lived fluidly and interspersed across those mountains.
 Under the Russians and Soviets, nationalism grew and independent homelands were sought that incorporated as much of a people’s population and historically important lands as possible.
 In the case of the Armenians and Azerbaijanis, the overlap in claims was enormous.
 Fighting first broke out in 1918, particularly over the Nagorno-Karabakh, Nakhchivan, and Zangezur regions.
 The war ended in 1920 when the Soviet Red Army conquered both countries.
 Nakhchivan remained with Azerbaijan and Nagorno-Karabakh was made an autonomous oblast within Soviet Azerbaijan, but conflict remained.
 In the late 1980s, Armenia demanded to unite with Nagorno-Karabakh.
-Clashes led to full-scale war with Azerbaijani and Armenian independence in 1991.
+Clashes began and, after Azerbaijan and Armenia declared independence from the USSR in 1991, full-scale war broke out.
 Under a Russia-mediated ceasefire, Armenia retained Nagorno-Karabakh and adjacent regions, but the international community did not recognize the new borders.
 The United Nations issued several resolutions affirming Azerbaijan’s territorial integrity and calling for Armenia to withdraw.
-The conflict remained frozen, occasionally igniting into skirmishes, such as the Four Day War of 2016, the Second and Third Nagorno-Karabakh Wars occurred in 2020 and 2023, in which Azerbaijan took the entire territory back and the entire Armenian population of Nagorno Karabakh evacuated to Armenia.
-Peace talks are progressing to reset the borders back nearly to what they were under the Russian Empire and USSR.
-The long term effects of this prolonged and complicated conflict has been to elevate patriotism and the position of the security forces in both countries, where each has a high enlistment rate and military expenditure per capita.
+The conflict remained frozen, occasionally igniting into skirmishes, such as the Four Day War (2016) and the Second and Third Nagorno-Karabakh Wars (2020, 2023).
+In the final conflict, Azerbaijan took the entire territory back and the entire Armenian population of Nagorno-Karabakh evacuated to Armenia.
+Peace talks are progressing to reset the borders back to nearly what they were under the Russian Empire and USSR.
+The long term effects of this prolonged and complicated conflict have elevated patriotism and the position of the security forces in both countries, where each has a high enlistment rate and military expenditure per capita.

 Diversity in Azerbaijan